-Solar Capital Ltd., a Maryland corporation formed in November 2007, is a closed-end, externally managed, non-diversified management investment company that has elected to be treated as a BDC under the 1940 Act.
-In addition, for tax purposes the Company has elected to be treated as a RIC under Subchapter M of the Code.
+Solar Capital, a Maryland corporation, is a closed-end, externally managed, non-diversified management investment company that has elected to be regulated as a BDC under the 1940 Act.
+Furthermore, as the Company is an investment company, it continues to apply the guidance in the FASB ASC Topic 946.
+In addition, for tax purposes, the Company has elected to be treated as a RIC under Subchapter M of the Code.